Hilton rebrands three Dubai hotels after Marriott contract ends

-DUBAI, July 31 (Reuters) - Hilton Worldwide Holdings Inc is to rebrand three Dubai hotels owned by Al Habtoor Group which were managed until recently by Marriot International .
+DUBAI (Reuters) - Hilton Worldwide Holdings Inc is to rebrand three Dubai hotels owned by Al Habtoor Group which were managed until recently by Marriot International.

 Hilton and Al Habtoor Group said on Tuesday the hotels near Dubai’s popular downtown district will be rebranded under a franchise agreement which is effective from August 1.